GorujoCY/Unofficial-LunarCore-AIO-Installer/README.md

 # Unofficial-LunarCore-AIO-Installer
-Inno Setup Source Code and where the binary will be distributed (Windows Only).
+Inno Setup Source Code and where the binary will be distributed and batch installer (Windows Only).
 Includes necessary component and client!
 # Notice
 This installer is NOT AFFILIATED by LunarCore or any third parties, they are credited below and read the [license agreement](https://github.com/GorujoCY/Unofficial-LunarCore-AIO-Installer/blob/main/TextFilesSources/licensetext.txt) for further notices.
 This is a self project dedicated to make installing it easier but things may still be subject to change.
 # Features